 Activities for kids in Toronto

 There are many things to do in Toronto with kids which include outdoor and indoor places where the kids can run around, tons of museums, amusement centres and interesting attractions.
-Parents are likely to find their child's schedule is jam-packed.
+Parents are likely to find their child's schedule is jam packed.

 There are hundreds of incredible neighbourhood parks all over the city that provide great play structures for children of all ages.
 Some parks are larger and may even include access to a free zoo for kids, and others have splash pads to help make the hot summer days more bearable.
 These parks also run camps through the summer.
 Expat parents can find out specifics through the City of Toronto Parks and Recreation department.

-When the weather turns less than desirable, or if parents simply think their little one could do with some culture, they can take solace in the fact that Toronto is a hub for theatre.
+When the weather turns less desirable, or if parents simply think their little one could do with some culture, they can take solace in the fact that Toronto is a hub for theatre.
 On any given day, one can find large-scale Broadway-style productions, as well as local fringe festivals and small theatre groups performing especially for kids and families.

 What’s more, the Royal Ontario Museum, the Art Gallery of Ontario and the Ontario Science Centre can provide hours of educational entertainment for kids.
 These specific centres even have children’s play areas, and most run programmes and camps directed at kids throughout the year and during school breaks.

-Parent resources for Toronto
+Parent resources in Toronto

 For those that need that extra helping hand upon arrival, Toronto has plenty of resources specifically aimed at parents and children.
 For starters, most neighbourhoods will have a local community centre that runs parent groups, many of which can be found listed online.